donno/donno.github.io/docs/_posts/2023-12-31-end-of-year.md

 ** Worked on some world-building ideas for a game I had.
 Hopefully in the new year I can get to writing up about various parts of that.
 I don't expect to complete the game itself let alone get a beta out for it.
-* Went boulding a couple of times this year except the closest gym is closing in January 2024 which is a shame as I was thinking of getting a membership.
+* Went bouldering a couple of times this year except the closest gym is closing in January 2024 which is a shame as I was thinking of getting a membership.

 ## Games